pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/develop_workflow.md

 - `<plugin_dir>` (optional): Path to the plugin directory.
 If your workflow or reward function modules are not built into Trinity-RFT, you can specify this parameter to load custom modules.
 - `--enable-profiling` (optional): Enable performance profiling using [viztracer](https://github.com/gaogaotiantian/viztracer).

 During debugging, the `buffer.explorer_input.taskset` field in the config will be loaded to initialize the workflow's required task dataset and instance.
 Note that Debug Mode only reads the first sample in the dataset for testing.
-After running the above command, the workflow's return value will be automatically formatted and printed in the terminal for easy inspection and the output experiences will be saved to the `output_dir/experiences.db` directory.
+After running the above command, the workflow's return value will be automatically formatted and printed in the terminal for easy inspection and the output experiences will be saved to the `<output_dir>/experiences.db` file.

 When debugging is complete, you can terminate the inference model by pressing `Ctrl+C` in its terminal.